WickedElm/niddff/README.md

 ## Rebuilding the niddff Container
 In order to re-build the niddff container one can perform the following steps:
 ```
-# Assuming you are in the top-level directory of the repo
 # The Docker file supports the following arguments:
 # ZEEK_VERSION
 # ARGUS_VERSION